Keshab Chandra Gogoi: Resignation

-On 17 March 1982 a Motion of No Confidence was moved against the 65-day-old ministry of Gogoi.
-The motion was moved against Gogoi jointly by Sarat Chandra Singha, Golap Borbora, Hemen Das, Promode Gogoi, Zainal Abedin, Premadhar Bora and Romesh Mohan Kouli.
-The speaker admitted the motion and fixed the discussion for 18 March 1982.
-However, the speaker adjourned the house sine die after he received a message stating that Gogoi tendered in his resignation to the Governor.
-On 19 March, the President Sanjiva Reddy then issued a proclamation which dissolved the legislative assembly and brought the state under President's rule.
+Due to the conflicting claims over levels of support in the assembly, the LDA moved a motion of no confidence against 65-day-old Gogoi ministry on 17 March.
+The censure motion was moved against Gogoi jointly by opposition leader Sarat Chandra Sinha, Golap Borbora, Hemen Das, Promode Gogoi, Zainal Abedin, Premadhar Bora and Ramesh Mohan Kouli.
+The speaker, Sheikh Chand Mohammad, admitted the motion and fixed the discussion for 18 March.
+After realising he failed to secure the required numbers to survive the motion, Gogoi tendered in his resignation to the governor, and the speaker then adjourned the house sine die.